-$110 per 50-minute session for individuals or couples
+$140 per 50 minute session for individuals

-$20 per 80-minute session of group therapy
+$220 per 85 minute session of couples therapy

 This varies from person to person.
 There are a number of factors going into this decision and it is a shared decision.
 I often recommend starting with weekly sessions.
 This allows you to get used to therapy and is a decent amount of time to let new concepts and feelings bubble inside you between sessions.
 Some clients continue on with weekly sessions while others choose to slow down to every other week.
-During times of crisis, I often recommend coming in twice a week until the crisis has settled down.

 Once you have been in therapy with me, I always keep my door open.
 So, when you have something new pop up in life, you are welcome to come back for a session now and then or resume therapy at any time.